fadden/CiderPress2/cp2/Manual-cp2.md

 ZIP uses Deflate, NuFX uses LZW/2, Binary II uses Squeeze.
 If disabled, files are stored without compression.

-This option is ignored for gzip, which requires compression, and has no effect when adding files to a disk image.
+This option is ignored for gzip, which requires compression, and AppleSingle, which does not support it.
+The option has no effect when adding files to a disk image.

 This option affects the archive being modified as well as any containing archives that need to be rewritten.